gnosischain/reth_gnosis/README.md

     --discovery.addr=0.0.0.0
 ```

-This runs Chiado, and you can use `./scripts/chainspecs/gnosis.json` for Gnosis Chain.
+This runs Chiado, and you can use `--chain gnosis` for Gnosis Chain.

+### Data directory

+Providing a `--datadir` is optional, but recommended.
+If you don't provide it, the database will be created in the OS specific default location:
+- Linux: `$XDG_DATA_HOME/reth/` or `$HOME/.local/share/reth/`
+- Windows: `{FOLDERID_RoamingAppData}/reth/`
+- macOS: `$HOME/Library/Application Support/reth/`